About the Salford Methodist Circuit

 The Salford Methodist Circuit is made up of 6

 churches, serving communities from rural Glazebrook to Swinton to the inner-city developments of Langworthy and Ordsall.
 See more about our churches here

-There are two Methodist Ministers stationed in the Circuit, who work closely with two associated Anglican Clergy through the ecumenical partnership at Emmanuel.
-We also employ a lay Communications Officer, who has been heading up our online worship resources during the Lockdown.
+There is one Methodist Minister stationed in the Circuit, who works closely with two associated Anglican Clergy through the ecumenical partnership at Emmanuel.
+We also employ three lay workers - a Pastoral Assistant, A Church and Community Development Worker (based at Boundary Road) and a Communications Officer.

 A Brief History

 The first Salford Circuit was formed in 2001 when the Salford group of Churches left the then Manchester and Salford Mission Circuit and joined with the Swinton Circuit.